 Enjoy Montreal’s Amazing Food … Over and Over and Over

 The Plateau area to the north of the Mount Royal monument has a ton of amazing places to eat.
-I fully recommend stopping in a few places before AND after your mountain trek … you need the fuel *wink, wink*
+I fully recommend stopping in a few places before AND after your mountain trek … you need the fuel, right?!

 The popular streets for great food are Avenue du Mont-Royal, Rue Saint-Denis and St Laurent Blvd.
 Here are our favorites:

-- Juliette & Chocolat (3600 St Laurent Blvd): This is the perfect spot for a casual but scrumptious coffee and dessert treat.
-They also have an impressive selection of treats to take with you for a late-night sweet or picnic in the park.
+- Juliette & Chocolat (3600 St Laurent Blvd): This is the perfect spot for a casual but scrumptious coffee before and after your climb.
+They also have an impressive selection of treats to take with you and reward yourself with at the top of Mount Royal.

 Old Montreal is a super-charming area with narrow, cobble-stoned streets lined with quaint shops, galleries and cafes.